giltayar/bilt/packages/packages-to-build/docs/design.md

 * `dependencies`: the list of packages it depends on directly.
 From this, a "dependency graph" (a DAG) can be built.
-* `lastBuildTime`: a unix timestamp of the last succesful build time of the package.
+* `lastBuildTime`: a unix timestamp of the last successful build time of the package.
 * `isDirty`: the package was changed since it was last built.

 ### The invariants